Spartronics4915/Vision/BuildRaspi_2022.md

   this if you have more than one raspi on the same network.
 * notice the Read-Only | Writable selector at the top of the page.
 If you need to make any changes, the disk must be writable.
+  (in practice, setting the read/write status is best done just after first login, by entering 'rw' at the prompt)
 * ssh into wpilibpi.local (user is 'pi', password is 'raspberry')
+* make sure disk is writable by entering 'rw' (status is shown in parens in the command prompt)
 * `sudo raspi-config`  (use Tab, Esc and Arrow keys to navigate)
 	* `System Options`
 		* Hostname (set host name here - reflect how camera is used)